 All money acquired during your marriage, except for gifts or inheritances to one spouse, is considered marital assets and subject to division according to the laws of your state (either community property or equitable division) unless you had a prenuptial agreement that made the assets separate property.
 For instance, some business owners have prenuptial agreements or spousal waivers that make all their profits or business interests their property, no matter when earned.

 Dividing these assets can be complicated.
 Some things to discuss with one another and your divorce attorney during the divorce process:

 - IRAs, social security benefits, and stock dividends: The time frame usually covers the date of marriage to the date of legal separation, so it is important to note if you and the other spouse spent time apart before the divorce.

-- Outstanding debts: Most states now assign outstanding debts to the spouse who acquired them, but not always.
+- Outstanding debts: Most states now assign outstanding obligations to the spouse who acquired them, but not always.
 Be sure to provide both attorneys with a complete view of your financial situation so that debt can be allocated fairly.
-Some courts even required you to submit a sworn financial affidavit disclosing all of your assets and debts.
+Some courts even required you to submit a sworn financial affidavit disclosing your assets and debts.